 The study will be discussed with the patient and a patient wishing to participate must give informed consent prior to any study-related procedures or change in treatment.
-The patient must also give authorization US only), data protection consent (Europe only), and other written documentation in accordance with the relevant country and local privacy requirements (where applicable) prior to any study-related procedures or change in treatment.
+The patient must also give authorization and other written documentation in accordance with the relevant country and local privacy requirements (where applicable) prior to any study-related procedures or change in treatment.